unpoller/unpoller.github.io/documentation/docs/install/finish.md

 ## 3 - Import Grafana Dashboards

 This project provides a few pre-built Grafana dashboards.
-They are available on [Grafana.com](https://grafana.com/grafana/dashboards).
+They are available on [Grafana.com](https://grafana.com/grafana/dashboards?search=unifi-poller).

 Keep in mind these dashboards are just examples.
 You should make a single dedicated folder in Grafana to keep all of them in, and copy the graphs to new dashboards that you want to maintain.
-From time to time I will release new features (like multi-site support and multi-controller support) that brings new benefits to the existing dashboards.
-When that happens I update them.
+From time to time we release new features that bring new benefits to the existing dashboards.
+When that happens they are updated.
 Keeping an example set allows you to update too, inspect the changes, and apply them to your own custom dashboards.

 ### Recommendations